LinkedInLearning/essential-jenkins-2468076/Ch02/02_05-parameterize-a-pipeline/README.md

 }
 ```

-Parameters are accessed by their name preceded by the  “params” prefix.
+Parameters are accessed by their name preceded by the  `params` prefix.

 If they’re used in a string need to have a dollar sign at the beginning and can also be wrapped in curly braces.
 ```